Citânia de Briteiros: Architecture

 The Pedra Formosa from the baths of the Citânia de Briteiros.

 The visible ruins of the walled village or hill fort include a plan of great dimensions with four lines of walls and approximately oval shape.
 The main platform covers 250 × 150 m, following along two principal axis.
 The total area of the site covers an area of about 24 hectares, of which only 7 are visitable.
 The defensive ramparts include a partially maintained fourth line to the north and a pair of moats.
 The preserved walls measure 1–3 m thick and less than 2 m high; a portion of the wall was restored by Martins Sarmento that measures almost 4 m high.
 The walls were built using irregular dry stone masonry methods, edged on both sides.
 The innermost rampart was partially absorbed into the urban development by being incorporated as a support wall for several family compounds.
 Gates were cut through each of the ramparts to provide passage; some of the gate openings still have hollows where palisades were placed.
 Ramps and stairs providing access to the top of the third rampart are evident.

 Briteiros is an unusual castros, having its streets arranged into a roughly grid pattern.
 The "urbanized" area of the settlement includes an acropolis surrounded by the first rampart in an elevated area of about 7 hectares.

 Around 100 residential compounds were found in this area, grouped into small blocks divided by several streets.
-Each of the compounds, were delimited by masonry walls, and provided living and working space for a large family.
+Each of the compounds, was delimited by masonry walls and provided living and working space for a large family.
 These structures included one to three circular stone houses, some large with an atrium, where the nuclear family lived; other structures within the compound housed other family members, served as stables or stored agricultural tools, food, and rain or spring water.
 Daily tasks and crafts were performed in the stone-paved courtyard of the compound, which formed the center of family life in the citânia.
 Assuming around 6 people per family unit, a population of the acropolis of around 625 people has been estimated, but estimates may reach as many as 1500 for the entire settlement when excavations are made of the eastern and south-western extremities.

 The ramparts and main roads are the most visible part of the site, although there are conduits that carried water from a spring on the hill, fountains, two public bath structures and a large meeting or council house.
 The ruins of one bath (accidentally found during road work in the 1930s) is the best-preserved construction of its kind in northern Portugal and Galicia.
 Including a decorative monolith of almost 3 m2, called the Pedra Formosa (the "handsome stone") thought to have once formed part of a burial chamber.
 Between the second and third line of defences, along the south, is a structure with kiln.